SAIF0556/Chat-Bot-for-university-website/README.md

 # Chat-Bot-for-university-website
-A chat bot build for Jamia Millia Islamia university using Rasa frameworks
+A chat bot build for Jamia Millia Islamia university using Rasa framework